Welcome to WOOT! (War On Obesity Today)

-WOOT (War On Obesity Today) is a newly founded Colorado 501(c)3 non-profit charity organization in Denver, Colorado that aims to cure childhood obesity and adult obesity and fight against its related diseases (including Type 2 Diabetes and Heart Disease) in poor, under-served and under-educated populations.
-Nationally, WOOT is a valued Community Partner in the United States Department of Agriculture (USDA)/Center for Nutrition Policy and Promotion Nutrition Communicators Network, and is a supporter of the President’s Challenge Program and PALA and of Let’s Move Faith & Communities.
+WOOT!
+(War On Obesity Today) is Colorado 501(c)3 non-profit charity organization started in 2011 in Denver, Colorado that aims to cure childhood obesity and adult obesity and fight against its related diseases (including Type 2 Diabetes and Heart Disease) in poor, under-served and under-educated populations.
+Nationally, WOOT is a valued Community Partner in the United States Department of Agriculture (USDA)/Center for Nutrition Policy and Promotion Nutrition Communicators Network, and is a supporter of the President’s Challenge Program and PALA+ and of Let’s Move Faith & Communities.

 Where are we located?

 WOOT proudly serves throughout the Denver Metropolitan area of colorful Colorado.
 Although Colorado has the lowest prevalence of obesity (21.0%) we are not exempt from the overall rise in obesity and the risk of poor health and disease, especially amongst those suffering from poverty.